-Constant expansion of accommodation capacities (hotels, thermal and sea side resorts, ski centres) has been stopped during the recession and it is currently not viable to develop new hotels, rather more existing tourism facilities will be put up for sale.
+Constant expansion of accommodation capacities (hotels, thermal and sea side resorts, ski centres) has been stopped during the recession but now it is currently viable to develop new hotels, and more and more tourism facilities are being developed.
 Slovenia is turning in the direction of restoration and revitalization of castles and mansions with surrounding parks that can be used for luxury hotels or recreational areas.

 WHAT CAN WE DO FOR YOU?

-We will search the local market in the area that you have selected and help you find your ideal home.
+We observe the local market in the area that you have selected and help you find your ideal home.

 Obtain all legal documentation and search reports necessary to complete the purchase.

-SELLING REAL ESTATE IN SLOVENIA REAL ESTATE SLOVENIA
+SALE OR RENT REAL ESTATE – REAL ESTATE SLOVENIA

 Rent out or sell your Real Estate in Slovenia and get a evaluation of your Real Estate.